Simcoe County Rovers FC: History

 In 2023, the men finished the regular season in second place, earning their first home playoff game, where they defeated Vaughan Azzurri in the semi-finals, in front of over 1,200 fans.
 In the championship final, they defeated Scrosoppi FC to win the League1 Ontario title, thereby qualifying for the 2024 Canadian Championship.
 Over 600 travelling supporters attended the League1 Ontario final, marking a League1 Canada traveling supporters record.

 On April 24, 2024, the club made their Canadian Championship debut, where they were defeated 5-0 by Major League Soccer club Toronto FC, with over 2000 estimated Rovers fans having purchased tickets and attending the match.

 In 2025, the women's team won the Premier Division title, qualifying for the League1 Canada Women's Inter-Provincial Championship, where they won the title to become the national champions and the only team from Ontario to have ever won League1 Canada’s national championship.

+In December 2025, Barrie Soccer Club purchased 100% ownership of the club.

+On July 16, 2026, it was announced that the Rovers women's team would be one of two semi-professional teams competing in the first W Canadian Championship in 2026, alongside CS Mont-Royal Outremont and the six teams of the fully professional NSL.

+In 2026, Rovers won their second consecutive women’s Ontario Premier League championship and qualifying for the 2027 Canadian Women’s Championship.